 The institution determines the salary for the academic staff or limited position.

 Before July 1, 2015, any movement of vacation time to sabbatical must be made in accordance with ER 18.02(5).
 After July 1, 2015, university staff employees will be able to bank leave when offered in the fall of each year.

 No. While there is no cutoff date for voluntary reassignment, once an employee chooses to switch to an academic staff or limited position, the employee cannot return to the university staff in that position.
 Voluntary reassignment is each eligible employee's own choice, but it is a one-time opportunity.

 Yes.
 If the employee accepted a academic staff position before July 1, 2015 and is currently on a leave from their classified appointment per 230.33, the employee does maintain restoration rights.
 However, effective July 1, 2015, 230.33 does not apply to UW System employees, so no restoration rights will exist if a university staff member accepts an academic staff position.

 Wis.
 Stat §36.115(6) provides reinstatement privileges for staff holding classified positions on June 30, 2015.
 Employees will retain the privilege of permissive reinstatement as defined in Wis.
 Stat. § 230.31(1) under UPS.
-This means that classified employees in permanent status as of June 30, 2015 retain the privilege of having permissive reinstatement to classified positions at state agencies for a period of five years (until July 1, 2020).
+This means that classified employees in permanent status as of June 30, 2015 will stay eligible for permissive reinstatement to classified positions at state agencies for a period of five years (until July 1, 2020).
 For classified employees on probation as of June 30, 2015, they will retain the same privilege of having permissive reinstatement to classified positions at state agencies for a period of five years (until July 1, 2020) if they successfully complete the probationary period in the position held on June 30, 2015.